lliu12/ministage/README.md

 ![MiniStage Example Animation](ministage_example.gif)

 This repository supports the paper "Noise-Enabled Goal Attainment in Crowded Collectives" by Lucy Liu, Justin Werfel, Federico Toschi, and L. Mahadevan.
-It contains data from the physical robot experiments (experiment_data folder) and code for running the simulations.
+It contains data from the physical robot experiments (experiment_data folder), code for running the simulations (simulation_scripts folder), and notebooks for generating the main text plots (plotting folder).

 The MiniStage program simulates a collective of robots.
 It is inspired by the [Stage](https://github.com/rtv/Stage/tree/master) simulator.